On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis

-This study builds on the observations of \cite{2016ApJ...832..120S}, who reported a systematic strengthening of f-mode power, prior to the emergence of an active region.
-We employ a Fourier-Hankel analysis to first estimate the power evolution aiming to test the aforementioned observations with an independent method, and secondly, to calculate the absorption coefficient $\alpha$, to potentially link these results to earlier studies.
-A Fourier-Hankel analysis was first applied in the context of helioseismology by \cite{1987ApJ...319L..27B}, in order to investigate the power absorption by sunspots.
-The Fourier-Hankel method was further used and refined in the context of local helioseismology \citep{2013SoPh..282...15C, 2014ApJ...788..136F}.
-It has been useful specifically in investigations of power evolution in solar surface magnetism \citep{1995ApJ...451..877F, 1999ApJ...510..494L}.
+This study builds on the observations of \cite{2016ApJ...832..120S}, who reported a systematic strengthening of f-mode power, prior to the emergence of active regions ARs 11130, 11158, 11242, 11105, 11072, and 11768.
+Here, we employ a Fourier-Hankel analysis on the same ARs to first estimate the power evolution aiming to test the aforementioned observations with an independent method, and secondly, to calculate the absorption coefficient $\alpha$, i.e. the ratio of power from the waves going towards and away from the active region, to potentially link the results to physical mechanisms (such as sunspot absorption), uncovered in earlier studies.
+Fourier-Hankel analyses were first applied in the context of helioseismology by \cite{1987ApJ...319L..27B}, in order to investigate the mentioned power absorption by sunspots.
+The Fourier-Hankel method was further used and refined in later studies, for example \citet{2013SoPh..282...15C} who looked at the absorption spectrum as a whole for multiple HMI and AIA data products, and \citet{2014ApJ...788..136F}, who investigated the capability of helioseismic methods to discern between monolithic and spaghetti sunspot models.
+Furthermore, it has been useful specifically in investigations of power evolution in relation to solar surface magnetism \citep{1995ApJ...451..877F, 1999ApJ...510..494L}.